No-namespace element copied without required xmlns="" declaration

 I have modified the bug title to reflect its newly-discovered nature.
 It's fairly remarkable that such a basic fault should get through the thousands of tests we run!
 I have added a new test case namespace-1901 to the W3C XSLT test suite.

-#6 Updated by Michael Kay almost 2 years ago
+#6 Updated by Michael Kay over 2 years ago

 - Status changed from In Progress to Resolved